-Dr. Paul McCracken, when speaking of the need for money supply growth to support the economy recovery said, "That would seem to mean a rate of expansion certainly not less than eight percent for M1, probably closer to ten percent."
+Dr. Paul McCracken, when speaking of the need for money supply growth to support the economic recovery said, "That would seem to mean a rate of expansion certainly not less than eight percent for Ml, probably closer to ten percent."